Dandelion Wine: Sequel

 Farewell Summer, published in 2006, is Bradbury's sequel to Dandelion Wine.

 Film, television, theatrical and radio adaptations

+Dandelion Wine was first performed as a stage adaptation of the novel in the Lincoln Centre in New York City.
+The plot centers on a 38-year-old man named Doug Spaulding who returns in time to the summer of 1928 in Green Town, Illinois, to confront his childhood loneliness.
+He arrives in Green Town disguised as Mr. Forrester, a stranger.
+He befriends his 12-year-old self, Douglas, to relive the pivotal, bittersweet experiences of his youth.
+By revisiting his grandfather’s cellar filled with dandelion wine, the tennis sneakers that felt like "magic," and the vivid sights of his boyhood, Doug hopes to cure the bottled-up loneliness of his adult life.

-The first stage adaptation of Dandelion Wine was a 1975 production in New York City arranged and adapted by Peter John Bailey, directed by William Woodman, and starring Matthew Anton and Doug McKeon.
+A subsequent stage adaptation of Dandelion Wine was produced in 1975 in New York City, arranged and adapted by Peter John Bailey, directed by William Woodman, and starring Matthew Anton and Doug McKeon.
 It was produced by The New Phoenix Repertory Company, under the artistic direction of Stephen Porter and Harold Prince.
 The production was reviewed by Mel Gussow of the New York Times on February 8, 1975.

 Bradbury co-wrote a musical of Dandelion Wine in 1988 with Jimmy Webb.
 It was workshopped at the University of Tulsa and directed by Dr. Nancy Vunovich in 1989.
 Webb and Bradbury were in attendance.
+This version of the musical included 2 original songs written by Webb from his theatrical score that were not included in the original 1967 theatre production, "Time Flies" (sung by Grandfather Spaulding, with lyrics basely loosely off of Bradbury's novel) and "Kangaroo Tennis Shoes".

-A stage production was done in 1992 in Manistee Michigan.
+A stage production was performed in 1992 in Manistee, Michigan.
 Ray Bradbury was present at the Ramsdell theater for the opening night.